Greater Richmond Children's Choir

 The Greater Richmond Children’s Choir is dedicated to bringing together boys and girls from diverse backgrounds to experience the joy of singing and to gain a life-long love for good music through age-appropriate vocal training.
 The GRCC strives to nurture the unique gift each child brings, to encourage all to reach for excellence, and ultimately, to create responsible and compassionate citizens of the world.
-Founding Artistic Director Hope Armstrong Erb has been proclaimed “a wonder” in her ability to maintain a high standard in both performance and teaching.
-Now in its fifteenth season, GRCC includes 65 choristers, ages 8-18 in five ensembles representing over 35 different schools in the city of Richmond and the surrounding counties.
-GRCC is a non-profit corporation providing need-based scholarships to over 30% of the children, and rehearses weekly at Grace & Holy Trinity Episcopal Church in the city, next door to the Landmark Theater.
+After twenty years, Founding Artistic Director Hope Armstrong Erb was named Artistic Director Emeritus, and veteran GRCC director Crystal Jonkman was named Artistic Director in 2017.
+Now in its twenty-second season, GRCC includes choristers, ages 8-18 in ensembles representing many different schools in the city of Richmond and the surrounding counties.

 The Greater Richmond Children’s Choir is multicultural in its diverse membership, its repertoire, and its audience outreach locally and abroad.
 GRCC choristers have sung in over forty different languages representing more than fifty different ethnic and religious groups worldwide.
-In June 2012, thirty-five members of GRCC’s touring choirs, Pro Arte and Cavalieri, will travel to England and Ghana on a tour designed to follow the historic slave trade triangle.
-The tour will include cultural exchanges and performances from Liverpool Cathedral to Cape Coast Castle.
-In preparation for the tour, Dr. Paul Kwami, native Ghanaian and director of the famed Fisk Jubilee Singers, taught the students Ghanaian songs he arranged especially for GRCC at our 2011 summer camp.
+In June 2018, GRCC's touring Pro Arte and Cavalieri Choirs made a six day tour taking them to New York, Philadelphia, and Washington D.C. on an American History concert tour.
+Stops included the Statue of Liberty, Ellis Island, the United Nations, Lower Manhattan, Independence Hall, and the Smithsonian Institute with performances all along the way.
+In 2016, GRCC made a nine day tour to Berlin Germany and beyond.
+The tour included performances in Berlin, Spremberg, Dresden, Leipzig, and Halle.
+The students sang at landmarks like Bach’s own Church of St. Thomas, and performed with other students at local music schools.
+In 2014 GRCC toured New York City and Montreal, including performances at Carnegie Hall in the Choirs of America AMP Nationals for Childrens’ and Youth Choirs, a Broadway workshop and show, and performances at Basilique Notre-Dame de Montréal and Oratoire Saint-Joseph du Mont-Royal.
+In 2012, thirty-five members of GRCC’s touring choirs, Pro Arte and Cavalieri, traveled to England and Ghana on a tour designed to follow the historic slave trade triangle.
+The tour included cultural exchanges and performances from Liverpool Cathedral to Cape Coast Castle.
+In preparation for the tour, Dr. Paul Kwami, native Ghanaian and director of the famed Fisk Jubilee Singers, taught the students Ghanaian songs he arranged especially for GRCC.
 Travel is an integral part of GRCC’s mission and in 2010 thirty-six GRCC members toured Tennessee and Arkansas where they performed at the Grand Old Opry, Graceland, The Phillips County Boys & Girls Club, and more.
 And in 2008, fifty GRCC choristers were warmly received by their Chinese hosts when the choir toured Beijing and Shanghai, presenting programs of Chinese and American music for and with groups of Chinese students.
 Prior tours have also included festivals in Italy, Canada, and Carnegie Hall in New York City where the choirs have received highest accolades.

 "The chorus of angelic voices soared to and through the hearts of the crowd."